NCC Students Engage in a Diverse and Rewarding Academic Life

 NCC and Intan Permata Hati (IPH) Christian School entered into a sister school agreement in 2004 at Surabaya, Indonesia.
 IPH is a Christian school that commenced 10 years ago and has now grown to three campuses offering Early Childhood Centres, Primary School and Middle School.

 NCC and the Metachanupatham Christian School entered into a sister school agreement in January 2007 at Phetchabun, Thailand – a school that our College helped establish in 2003.
-Our students, staff and P&F have been financially supporting the children’s homes in Thailand (run by Mercy International) for the past nine years.
+Our students and staff have been financially supporting the children’s homes in Thailand (run by Mercy International).

 In 2003 the children’s home in Phetchabun commenced a small school for their children plus children from the local villages.
 Today the school has 1500 primary and secondary students with beautiful buildings and grounds, all through donations of finances and labour.

-Through the signing of a Sister School Agreement, our College will be working to help assist the teachers in Thailand with resources and professional development activities as well as our Primary students communicating with their students via the Internet.
+Through the signing of a Sister School Agreement, our College will be working to help assist the teachers in Thailand with resources and professional development activities as well as our Junior School students communicating with their students via the Internet.

 In December every two years, a team of NCC staff and students visit our sister school in Phetchabun and assist with a number of projects at the Mercy International children’s homes in Phetchabun, Khon Kaen and Phrae.
 The NCC students are able to see, first hand, the kitchen and amenities building constructed at Phrae with the $25,000 donated by College staff in 2006.